GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 sentiment of other analysts.

-Committee will affirm the U.S. economy's steady recovery at the end of a two-day
+Committee will affirm the U.S. economy's steady recovery on Wednesday at the end

-Fed meeting on Wednesday and possibly provide a timeline as to when it would
+of a two-day Fed meeting, and possibly provide a timeline as to when it would

 start to raise rates.